 Email marketing has come a long way since Gary Thuerk, a marketing manager at Digital Equipment Corporation, fired off the first mass email in 1978, which led to his being dubbed the Father of Spam.

 In order to accomplish that, of course, the right approach has to be taken.
-To aid you, I will highlight three important types of email marketing that you should definitely use to earn the attention of your customers and prospects.
+To aid you, I will highlight three important types of email marketing that you can use to earn the attention of your customers and prospects.

 1. Email Newsletters